The Celestial Railroad

-"The Celestial Railroad" is short story by American author Nathaniel Hawthorne.
+"The Celestial Railroad", 1843, is a short story by American author Nathaniel Hawthorne.
 In the allegorical tale, Hawthorne adopts the style and content of the seventeenth-century allegory The Pilgrim's Progress by John Bunyan.
-Where Bunyan's tale portrays a Christian's spiritual "journey" through life, Hawthorne's satirizes many contemporary religious practices and philosophies, including transcendentalism.
+Whereas Bunyan's tale portrays a Christian's spiritual "journey" through life, Hawthorne's satirizes many contemporary religious practices and philosophies, including transcendentalism.

 Plot

 In this story, told in the first person, the narrator undertakes a journey from the city of Destruction to the Celestial City.
 The journey, taken by the narrator due to curiosity and free time, can now be made by train instead of on foot.
 He immediately meets a fellow traveler, Mr. Smooth-it-away, a native of Destruction, who seems to know all about the Celestial City, despite having never been there before.
 Their train passes by several landmarks, including the Slough of Despond, the House of the Interpreter, the Palace Beautiful, and the Valley of the Shadow of Death.
 The train does not stop at these locations, however.

 At the end of their journey, they exit the train and prepare to board a ferry-boat that will cross the river to the Celestial City.
 Mr. Smooth-it-away, however, does not accompany the narrator, who seems surprised.
 Mr. Smooth-it-away admits that he never intended to go to the Celestial City and only joined the narrator for his "pleasant company".
 Then, laughing, smoke comes out of his mouth and nostrils and flames dart out of his eyes as he reveals his true form as an "impudent fiend".
 The narrator then wakes up and realizes his journey has been a dream.